zanellia/prometeo/README.md

 to high-performance self-contained C code easily deployable on embedded devices.

 ### installation
-In order to install prometeo, simply install the Python package running `pip install .`.
+In order to install prometeo, simply install the Python package running `pip install .` (notice that you will need Python 3.7.
+In order to keep things clean you can setup up a virtual environment with `virtualenv --python=<path_to_python3.7 <path_to_new_virtualenv/>`).
 Additionally, in order to be able to successfully generate and run C code, you will have to compile and install the shared library associated with the C back end running `make install_shared` from `<prometeo_root>/prometeo/cpmt`.
 Notice that the default installation path is `<prometeo_root>/prometeo/cpmt/install`.
 Make sure that `<prometeo_root>/prometeo/cpmt/install/prometeo/lib` and `<prometeo_root>/prometeo/cpmt/install/blasfeo/lib` are added to your `LD_LIBRARY_PATH` when you want to run the generated code.
 Since prometeo relies on BLASFEO, make sure that you have cloned the submodule (`git submodule init && git submodule update`).

 Finally, you can run the examples in `<root>/examples` with `pmt <example_name>.py --cgen=<True/False>`, where the `--cgen` flag determines whether the code is executed by the Python intereter or C code is generated compiled and run.